Odense Boldklub: 1991–present: OB in the Superliga

 In the 2007–08 season, OB once again ended in fourth, which gave a chance to qualify to the UEFA Cup through the Intertoto Cup.
 On 19 and 26 July 2008, they played English side Aston Villa in the third round of the Intertoto Cup for the right to play in the second round of the UEFA Cup.
 OB managed a 2–2 home draw on 19 July, but a 1–0 away defeat on 26 July resulted in a 2–3 aggregate loss to Villa.

 OB finished second in the 2008–09 season, which led to a two-game playoff with Genoa for participation in the 2009–10 UEFA Europa League.
 The first leg away at the Stadio Luigi Ferraris resulted in a 3–1 defeat, and the home game a 1–1 draw.
 In 2009–10, OB once again finished second in the league.
 After a fantastic start of the season the club disappointingly did not take the first place, due to a string of lost and drawn games in the spring of 2010.
 OB were drawn to face Scottish club Motherwell in the fourth qualifying round of the 2010–11 Europa League.

+In the 2023-24 season OB was relegated for the first time in 26 years.
+The relegation was confirmed in the second last round.
+They finished 7th in the regular season, but bad results in the relegation group would see them finish 11th.

+The following season they won the Danish 1st Division and was therefore promoted to the Superliga again.
+They lost just 1 match in the regular season, and 2 in the promotion round.
+Afterwards they brought in German manager Alexander Zorniger to replace Søren Krogh, as the club felt they 'needed more experience'.